Tesco bomb campaign: Identification and arrest

 The police decided to confront Dyer and visited him at his home address, a two-bedroom bungalow in Caroline Road, Kinson, on 19 February 2001.
 Whilst officers sat with Dyer in the lounge and asked him questions, DS Phil Swanton went into Dyer's bedroom, locating a computer.
 DS Swanton started scanning the computer with the software.
 The software indicated that some of the specific words it was looking for had been located, displaying a demand letter.

-Dyer was arrested, with DS Swanton explaining his arrest was without 'any real reaction'.
-DS Swanton described Dyer as being 'very quiet', 'didn't say anything' and remained 'quite emotionless'.
-DSI Swanton received a phone call from his team, to which he stated he thought they were trying to 'wind me up'.

-Dyer was interviewed by police for a 'number of days', whereby he was given the opportunity to provide an account.
-Police questioned why Dyer couldn't remember sitting at his computer and drafting a letter.
-Dyer replied 'I don't understand it either, but that is the case'.
+Dyer was arrested, with DS Swanton explaining his arrest was without pushback from Dyer.
+DS Swanton received a phone call from his team, to which he stated he thought they were trying to anger him.
+Dyer was interviewed by police for several days, whereby he was given the opportunity to provide an account.
+Police questioned why Dyer could not remember sitting at his computer and drafting a letter.
+Dyer replied "I don't understand it either, but that is the case."
 No direct admissions were made by Dyer about him committing the offences.
-Dyer stated he didn't understand why he had done what he had either.
+Dyer stated he did not understand why he had done what he had either.

 Dyer's home address was searched and in the kitchen, within the gas boiler, a folded up piece of paper was located that contained the coded notes, with the code being in Dyer's handwriting and being unique to the enquiry.

-On the day Dyer's home address was searched, police intercepted the final letter from 'Sally', which surveillance footage showed Dyer posting the day before he was arrested and which was an exact match to the letter found on Dyer's computer.
+On the day Dyer's home address was searched, police intercepted the final letter from "Sally", which surveillance footage showed Dyer posting the day before he was arrested and which was an exact match to the letter found on Dyer's computer.
 The letter was dated 15 February 2001 and reads as follows (with grammar and spelling mistakes adjusted):